92green/mobx-fog-of-war/README.md

 A simple, lazy front-end request coordinator and cache for [React](https://reactjs.org/) and [mobx](https://mobx.js.org/).
 Load your data by simply trying to view it, and build up a picture of your server's data over time.

-- Efficient updates with [mobx](https://mobx.js.org/) observables.
+- Efficient UI updates with [mobx](https://mobx.js.org/) observables.
 - Connects to [rxjs](https://rxjs-dev.firebaseapp.com/) easily for fancy request behaviour.
-- No data preprocessing, normalisation or schemas.
+- No data pre-processing, normalisation or schemas.
 - Control your cache directly.

 You're not required to think about "requesting" data in advance.
-Just try to access it using `store.get()` or `store.useGet()` and it'll fetch new data if the data in your cache is missing or stale.
-This makes it easy to do your data joins right in your components, keeping your data-joining-logic as minimal as possible.
+Just try to access it using `store.get()` or the `store.useGet()` React hook, and if the corresponding data in your cache is missing or stale it'll prompt your request function to go and load the data.
+This makes it easy to do your data joins on the front-end, right in your components, keeping your data-joining-logic as minimal as possible.

 If your _server_ is performing data joins (as many graphql APIs tend to do) then `mobx-fog-of-war` may not be right for you.
 In this case check out [enty](https://github.com/92green/enty) for normalised state management.